When to Give Up on a Relationship?

 5. Rebounding too soon – Jumping into something new avoids mourning the old.
 Take time to reflect first.

-6. Burning keepsakes in anger – You may later regret destroying mementos and photos of the good times.
+6. Burning keepsakes in anger – You may regret destroying mementos and photos of the good times.

-7. Making drastic life changes – Major moves, job changes, etc. should wait until the grief subsides.
+7. Making drastic life changes – Major moves, job changes, etc., should wait until the grief subsides.

 How to Know When You’re Ready to Move On